 - Contextualise students’ learning by providing access to authentic resources and establishing contacts both nationally and internationally for the purposes of project work;

 - Create an environment where students are challenged by the learning materials and content, become more independent in their learning, while being stimulated and rewarded.

-Over the two year KS3, students will access all three languages offered here and we have developed a programme of study that reflects the structure of the new GCSE.
+Over the two years KS3, students which access both languages and we have developed a programme of study which reflects the structure of the new GCSE.

-We believe our KS3 curriculum will provide the foundation for learning further languages, equipping students to study and work in other countries.
+Our KS3 curriculum provides the foundation for learning further languages, equipping students to study and work in a broad range of industries and roles as well as other countries.

 The curriculum has been mapped out so that students cover all of the essential skills they need in order to succeed at GCSE, including extended writing, spontaneous responses to images, translation and role plays.

-Students will be formally assessed in accordance with the whole school assessment calendar.
-In addition, students will be given feedback regularly on the level of accuracy, complexity and variety in order to ensure that there are incremental improvements in their spelling, punctuation and grammar as well as broadening their range of their ability to express themselves in the target language.
+Students are formally assessed in accordance with the whole school assessment calendar.
+Students are given regular feedback on the level of accuracy, complexity and variety to ensure there are incremental improvements in their spelling, punctuation and grammar broadening their range of their ability to become confident communicators.